 Faroese as a Second Language

-An important part of the Faroese government's integration policy is to ensure that residents who have a first language other than Faroese are given the opportunity to acquire solid skills in communicating in Faroese, gain a solid understanding of Faroese society and culture, and have the opportunity to pursue education within the Faroese educational system.
-It is considered crucial to ensure good integration.
+An essential part of the Faroese government’s integration policy is to ensure that residents whose first language is not Faroese have the opportunity to develop strong Faroese language skills, gain a comprehensive understanding of Faroese society and culture, and pursue education within the Faroese educational system if they so wish.
+These measures are considered crucial for supporting effective integration.

 According to the Immigration Office, there are approximately 2,420 residents in the Faroe Islands in 2024 who originate from countries outside of Europe and from European countries other than the Nordic countries.

-In 2019, the government initiated a project to establish structured efforts in this area.
-It is now believed that the time is ripe for the initiative to be established on a permanent basis, with nationwide language instruction for residents whose first language is not Faroese.
+In 2019, the government launched a project to create structured efforts in this area.
+It is now considered that the time is right to establish this initiative on a permanent basis, providing nationwide language instruction for residents whose first language is not Faroese.

-On May 13, 2024, a bill from the Ministry of Children and Education regarding Faroese as a Second Language was passed, which sets a legal framework for the education of residents in the Faroe Islands whose first language is not Faroese.
-A nationwide offer of instruction in Faroese as a second language will ensure that all immigrants have the same opportunity to receive education.
+On May 13, 2024, the Ministry of Children and Education passed a bill on Faroese as a Second Language, establishing a legal framework for the education of residents in the Faroe Islands whose first language is not Faroese.
+A nationwide provision of Faroese as a Second Language will ensure that all immigrants have equal opportunities to receive education.

-It is also ensured that certain industries, where deemed necessary, may request special educational offerings for their employees.
-In such cases, the educational offering can be arranged for a fee according to rules set by the responsible minister.
+It is also stipulated that certain industries, where necessary, may request specialized educational programs for their employees.
+In such cases, these programs can be offered for a fee in accordance with rules set by the responsible minister.

 Read the law on faroese as a second language here.